-Would you like to quickly and easily find quality content that can be shared across various social networks?
+Would you like to quickly and easily find great content to share on social media?

 Sharing a lot of useful content is a vital part of networking.
 You need to not only share content you create, but those others create too.
 As it can help you build influence and make you the go to person on the web to find content on the topic you specialize in (share).
 This can help you attract new followers, build relationships and generate sales and leads.

-So make use of all the tips mentioned in the article below and look for helpful content to share with your audience everyday…
+So make use of all the tips mentioned in the article below and find great content to share on social media…